-What Material Is EVA?
+What Is EVA?

-Three Kinds of EVA
+The Three Kinds of EVA

-There are generally three kinds of EVA, and they differ in the amount of Vinyl Acetate they contain.
+There are generally three kinds of EVA, and they differ in the amount of vinyl acetate they contain.

 - Vinyl-Acetate Modified Polyethylene

 This variation, more similar to polyethylene than to EVA, has a low proportion of vinyl acetate–roughly around 4%.
 Vinyl-acetate modified polyethylene is processed like a thermoplastics material and is usually considered to be non-toxic.